 The local government system is designed to provide the community with opportunities to raise concerns about matters in their area.

-Provide a cover letter with the petition detailing the name, address and contact details of the Head Petitioner(s) to whom we can address correspondence.
+Provide a covering letter with the petition detailing the name, address and contact details of the Head Petitioner(s) to whom we can address correspondence.

 You are required to: